X icon white, transparent background.

 ― Kim Scott in Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity

-12 impactful one on one meeting questions
+12 impactful 1:1 meeting questions

-We’ve put together our top best practice questions for managers to use as a starting point when planning one on ones.
+We’ve put together our top best practice questions for managers to use as a starting point when planning one-on-ones.
 As every individual has different needs and preferences, it’s important to tailor your 1 on 1 conversation to the context, rather than using the phrases verbatim.

-Managers can add versions of these questions to their agenda for one on ones with employees.
+Managers can add versions of these questions to their agenda for one-on-ones with employees.
 They can share them ahead of time so employees have a chance to explore their feelings and answer honestly and clearly.

 • If there was just one thing you could change about our organization, what would it be and why?